skip to main content

 • A first-aid kit.

-• Emergency cash and checks as credit cards may not be dependable in a power outage.
+• Emergency cash and cheques as credit cards may not be dependable in a power outage.

 • Chargers for electronics, including vehicle chargers.